BWPTWanderlust/Backend/README.md

  | -----|------------------------ |
  | Get  | /api/user/:id |

- sending get request with the user id in url returns all users information
+ sending get request with the user id in url returns all of the information on that user
  ## Get all Experiences

 | HTTP | Endpoint                |